The Innocent (McEwan novel)

 The Innocent is a 1990 novel by British writer Ian McEwan.
-It received positive reviews from book critics and is often considered one of his best novels.
+It received positive reviews from book critics and is considered by some to be one of his best novels.

 Summary

-The novel takes place in 1955–56 Berlin at the beginning of the Cold War and centres on the joint CIA/MI6 operation to build a tunnel from the American sector of Berlin into the Russian sector to tap phone lines of the Soviet High Command.
+The novel takes place in 1955–56 Berlin at the beginning of the Cold War and centres on the joint CIA/MI6 Operation Gold, to build a tunnel from the American sector of Berlin into the Russian sector to tap phone lines of the Soviet High Command.
 Leonard Marnham is a 25-year-old Englishman who sets up and repairs the tape recorders used in the tunnel.
 He falls in love with Maria Eckdorf, a 30-year-old divorced German.
 The story revolves around their relationship and Leonard's role in the operation.

 Plot

 Leonard Marnham is "The Innocent" of the novel, a Post Office engineer who is employed by the Americans to install monitoring equipment in the tunnel they are building specifically to tap the Russians.
 The British and Americans view each other with distrust.
 Leonard is befriended by Bob Glass, an American obsessed with security.

 The British are aware that the Americans are on the verge of a breakthrough with decoding, and are annoyed that they have not been a part of it.
 MacNamee, a scientist, insists that Leonard act as a spy for them, as he is in with the Americans.
 Leonard fails dismally in his role as spy.

 Ironically, Leonard lives in an apartment above one occupied by a rather stuffy character named George Blake, who was a Soviet agent imprisoned in the 1960s, and who escaped from Wormwood Scrubs.
 The novel neatly intertwines fictional meetings between the two men, and one of Blake's most notorious betrayals is given a new slant by Leonard's foolhardy act.

 At a bar with his new American colleagues Leonard meets a girl called Maria to whom he is 'innocent' due to having never had sex before.
 They become engaged but after their engagement party Maria's ex-husband Otto, a self-proclaimed war hero and alcoholic turns up and starts a very violent fight with the couple.
 While defending Maria Leonard is being badly beaten, Maria hits Otto with a blow to the head which subsequently kills him.